Peugeot e-2008 reliability & safety

 Safety

-The only shortfall on the safety-assistance front is that while the entry-level e-2008 Active trim level gets camera-based autonomous emergency braking (AEB) that'll automatically brake at city speeds if it senses an imminent impact with a pedestrian or vehicle, higher trims get a more advanced radar-based system that works at night and also senses cyclists.
+The Peugeot 2008 was awarded four-star safety rating out of five by Euro NCAP.
+The only thing holding it back was on the safety-assistance front; while the entry-level e-2008 Active trim level gets camera-based autonomous emergency braking (AEB) that'll automatically brake at city speeds if it senses an imminent impact with a pedestrian or vehicle, higher trims get a more advanced radar-based system that works at night and also senses cyclists.

 The e-2008 is still very well equipped as standard, as it gets lane-keeping assistance, traffic-sign recognition and driver drowsiness monitoring, as well as the standard traction-control and six airbags.
 It’s a shame that adaptive cruise is only standard on the top-spec GT trim, and we’d also like to see a driver’s knee airbag and a space-saver spare wheel introduced.
 Currently, there’s only space for a tyre repair kit.